pdlekhaa/Superhero_PiBooth/README.md

 DratsX4.py has some minor improvements. zoltar.py has functionality to email students their photo as soon as it's taken. zoltar2.py uses a different method to posterize the image.

+ShPiBver1.py is the final version which also allows students to retake the image if they would like, and updates the emailed message that sends along with their photo.